Skip to main content

 How to make Horse Manure fire briquettes

-Maureen Webb is showing here how to make and burn Horse Manure fire briquettes
+Maureen Webb is showing here how to make and burn Horse Manure fire briquettes horse-manure-possible-energy-source

 Does the shape and size of a briquette make any difference?